 For the Gravy:

 - In a wok or a large saucepan over medium heat, add the oil, garlic and fermented soybean paste.
 Saute until the garlic starts to turn golden brown.
-Deglaze with the pork stock then add the soy sauce, Golden Mountain Sauce, sugar, white pepper, and sesame oil; bring to a full boil.2 Tbsp neutral oil, 6 cloves garlic, 3 Tbsp Thai fermented soybean paste (tao jiew), 3 cups pork stock, 1½ Tbsp soy sauce, 1 Tbsp Golden Mountain Sauce, 1½ Tbsp sugar, ½ tsp ground white pepper, 1 tsp toasted sesame oil
+Deglaze with the pork stock then add the soy sauce, Golden Mountain Sauce, sugar, white pepper, and sesame oil; bring to a full boil.2 tablespoon neutral oil, 6 cloves garlic, 3 tablespoon Thai fermented soybean paste (tao jiew), 3 cups pork stock, 1½ tablespoon soy sauce, 1 tablespoon Golden Mountain Sauce, 1½ tablespoon sugar, ½ teaspoon ground white pepper, 1 teaspoon toasted sesame oil

 - While waiting for the sauce to boil, put the tapioca starch in a bowl and add just enough water to dissolve it - about ¼ cup but no need to be precise here.
 Stir to make a slurry and set aside (leave the spoon in the bowl, you'll need it again).¼ cup tapioca starch, ¼ cup water